-Journalism majors may choose from three options: News Editorial, Public Relations or Visual Journalism.
+Students in journalism may choose from News Editorial, Public Relations, Visual Journalism, or a combined major in Environmental Studies Journalism.
 All require the basic core writing courses and supervised internships, as well as a concentration of 12 credits of upper-division courses (such as history, political science, English, economics, business or the arts) chosen by the student with departmental approval.
 Communications courses and performing-based courses in Theater and Music will not count towards the 12-upper division concentration credits.

 Majors and minors are required to gain practical experience on student media.
 News Editorial majors must take at least three newspaper/periodical staff courses, visual journalism majors, public relations majors and journalism minors must take at least two.
 Most will be with the twice-weekly newspaper, Western Front, but one is required with the twice-quarterly magazine, Klipsun.
 The Planet, a quarterly magazine offered by Huxley College of Environmental Studies, is an optional staff course.
 These courses provide peer-group learning, professional guidance and review by journalism faculty advisers.

 Finally, majors undertake field internships of at least six weeks working under supervision in print or broadcast newsrooms and editorial offices, in public relations or advertising firms, or other organizations appropriate to the student's area of study.
 Many students choose to do these in the summer, but it can be completed any time before graduation.
 Students work closely with mentors, file weekly reports on their experience and might be visited on-site by a faculty supervisor during the internship.